bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 Done when: a test fails if inference would typecheck a different Haskell symbol than the one the binding template appears to name.

+Status: implemented for representative successful resolutions and missing global failures through the same conversion path used by rule-call inference.

 ### 4. Use Or Demote Value Signature Lookup

 Problem: `lookup_value_signature(...)` is public model-layer infrastructure, but